Erickrus/stable-diffusion-webui-segment-anything/README.md

 ## How to use

-Upload the image to segment, draw tiny point(s) on the left side image and click segment button.
+Upload the image to segment, draw/click tiny point(s) on the left side image and click segment button.

 Please make sure the brush radius is around **5**.
 Dont use large radius as they wont work.